NukeBase

 Configuration options:

-• local: Boolean - use IP address provided
+• deploy: String - use IP address provided

 • http: String - the IP address to bind to